 Samsung and MIT: The biggest problem with portable electronic devices is the battery life.
 In a strange way, as large as capacity, the batteries end at the most inappropriate moment.

-Of course you will have noticed, that as time passes, the battery discharge time from 100% to 0 is not the same, as it decreases continuously.
+Of course you will have noticed, and that as time goes by the time fromloading of the battery from 100% to 0 is not the same as it is constantly decreasing.

 However, it seems that Samsung and MIT cooperation began to resolve this problem.
 MIT, along with Samsung, is reported to have discovered a way to build batteries that might last forever.